 Chase Frank is a Singer-Songwriter born in Long Beach, CA and currently residing in Austin, TX.
 She currently

-performs with THE HARMS, a female trio with elements of rock, garagey-surf, and late 70's riffy guitar with stiff beats.
+performs with THE HARMS, a female fronted 4-piece with elements of rock, garage-surf, Soul, 70's riff-driven guitar and

+Her solo sound is wide & varied.
 Her style is thick with both compassion and sarcasm.
-If
+She grew up

-Her compositions skillfully blend her fascination with harmonies & retro guitar tones with the honesty of early blues,
+blend her fascination with harmonies & retro guitar tones with the honesty of early blues, modernized.

 "We humans are messy we never come clean,

 we whoop, we holler we

 can't stand the truth, denial all day,